Environmentally friendly high-performing nacelles

 Greener nacelles through collaboration with engine OEMs

 Making our aircraft engine nacelles greener is one such endeavor.
-Through our Middle River Aerostructure Systems (MRAS), which specialises in the development, production and sale of engine nacelle systems used on commercial and military aircraft, we have been innovating our nacelles to help trim aircraft fuel consumption and carbon emissions.
+Through our MRAS, which specialises in the development, production and sale of engine nacelle systems used on commercial and military aircraft, we have been innovating our nacelles to help trim aircraft fuel consumption and carbon emissions.
 Increasingly, we have been collaborating with engine OEMs from the design stage to develop integrated propulsion systems with lower weight, less fuel burn, less community noise yet with better aerodynamics.

 We are currently involved with two such nacelle systems: one is the GE Passport engine on Bombardier’s Global 7500 business jet, with some 200 nacelles delivered to date, while the other is CFM International’s LEAP-1C engine for the COMAC C919 jetliner, which is completing its flight test and certification programme for entry into service.
 Both programmes are developed with Safran Nacelles through our Nexcelle joint venture.